pktippa/learning/computer_science/programming_languages/clientJS/ReactJS/React_README.md

 // Example usage: <ShoppingList name="Mark" />
 ```

+React component accepts inputs via `props` by using the attributes and returns the React Elements describing what should appear on the screen.

+## React DOM

+React DOM compares the element and its children to the previous one, and only applies the DOM updates necessary to bring the DOM to the desired state.

 ## React Element

 The `render`(above) method returns a description of what you want to render, and then `React` takes that description and renders it to the screen.
 In particular, `render` returns a `React element`, which is a lightweight description of what to render.